Library Access for Remote Learning Period

 MC Library buildings will be closed until the College determines that it is safe for them to open again.
 To view the latest opening hours, visit our Library Hours, Locations, and Contacts page.

 Research help is still available!
-MC librarians are providing chat research supportnew window Monday to Thursday, 8:00 a.m. to 8:00 p.m. and Friday, 8:00 a.m. to 5:00 p.m.
+MC librarians are providing chat research supportnew window Monday to Thursday, 10:00 a.m. to 6:00 p.m. and Friday, 10:00 a.m. to 4:00 p.m. except for College-recognized holidays.
 We also have 24/7 support available through a librarian cooperative and questions can be submitted at any time.

 During the period of remote learning, please use our e-resources to continue your research and learning.
 Current MC students, faculty, and staff can access our e-resources from any off-campus location.
 Before accessing from off-campus, you will be prompted to enter your M number, including the M and all numbers.
 Learn more on our Access Library E-Resources page.